geoscan/Esp32Cam/components/buffered_file_transfer/README.md

 transfered to the AP in an intermediate storage, and transfer those in background using UART leaving ESP working.

+It has some FS-related abstraction layers, because it will probably be needed to store files in external RAM or flash.

 # Limitations and ontological constraints

 - Plain file structure is implied, no directories;